ratchet-stpup/CinnamonTools/Applets/0dyseus@PopupTranslator/files/0dyseus@PopupTranslator/HELP.md

 ***

+### Usage
+- **Left click**: Translates any selected text from any application on your system.
+A hotkey can be assigned to perform this task.
+- **Ctrl + Left click**: Same as **Left click**, but it will bypass the translation history.
+A hotkey can be assigned to perform this task.

+All translations are stored into the translation history.
+If a string of text was already translated in the past, the popup will display that stored translated text without making use of the provider's translation service.

+***

+### About translation history
+I created the translation history mechanism mainly to avoid the abuse of the translation services.

+- If the Google Translate service is *abused*, Google may block temporarily your IP.
+Or what is worse, they could change the translation mechanism making this applet useless and forcing me to update its code.
+- If the Yandex Translate service is *abused*, you are *wasting* your API keys quota and they will be blocked (temporarily or permanently).

+In the context menu of this applet is an item that can open the folder were the translation history file is stored.
+From there, the translation history file can be backed up or deleted.

+***

 ### How to get Yandex translator API keys
 - Visit one of the following links and register a Yandex account (or use one of the available social services).
     - **English:** https://tech.yandex.com/keys/get/?service=trnsl
     - **Russian:** https://tech.yandex.ru/keys/get/?service=trnsl